crespohector/welcome-to-mod-7/README.md

   -->

 ## Scheduling a 1 on 1 With Your Project Manager
 We'll not be hosting daily standups during capstone development.
-Students are encouraged to reach out to their project manager to schedule a 1 on 1 to discuss anything about their project *(Technical questions are still posted in the Technical channel)*.
+Students are encouraged to reach out to their project manager to schedule a 1 on 1 to discuss anything about their project *(Technical questions will still posted in the Technical channel)*.
 In addition, your project manager will reach out to you to schedule a 1 on 1 on Friday, Week 21, Day 5, to check up on your progress.

 ## Workflow Expectations